lucasdodgson/MP-SPDZ/README.md

 To run the benchmarks of the Legendre OPRF, a helper file is provided.
 Steps to run:
 1. Install requirements for MP-SPDZ (see below - for Ubuntu: ```sudo apt install automake build-essential clang cmake git libboost-dev libboost-thread-dev libgmp-dev libntl-dev libsodium-dev libssl-dev libtool python3 python3-pip```), then install scipy python package `pip3 install scipy sympy`
 2. Run setup `make setup`
+3. Optionally, set network delay nad rate limit to reproduce timing results `sudo tc qdisc add dev lo root netem delay 100ms rate 50mbit`
-3. Run benchmark file with desired arguments, for example `python3 legendre_oprf_benchmark.py 1 128` to run it with 1 parallel evaluations and a 128-bit prime.
-If there is a third system argument, then the variant with further preprocessing will be used.
-Currently supported prime sizes are only 128-bit or 256-bit.
+4. Run benchmark file with desired arguments, for example `python3 legendre_oprf_benchmark.py 1 128` to run it with 1 parallel evaluations and a 128-bit prime.

-To modify what exactly is being run, the first few lines of the corresponding file can be modified.
-For example `online_phase_benchmark` can be set to True if only the online phase should be benchmarked.
-The protocol can be changed between various options (such as Mascot, semi, or hemi), and it can be specified if the full benchmark-suite should be run or just a single evaluation.
-The benchmark script also runs a test to verify that the correct value is being computed at the end.
+The benchmark script works as follows, it compiles the program and generates the inputs.
+It then runs it and verifies the inputs, while recording the performance of the scheme.
+There are a few ways to modify the way the benchmark script runs.
+In particukar:
+- Adding a third system argument will cause the variant of the scheme with further preprocessing to be used.
+- Changing the 128 to 256 allows using a 256-bit prime.
+Currently those two are the only supported options.
+- Lines 10 and 11 of [the file](./legendre_oprf_benchmark.py) allow specifying if a full benchmark should be run and if only the online-phase should be benchmarked, or the offline phase be included in the results.
+A full-benchmark will run 100 repetitions of each configuration to get a better timinig estimate, and run through a series of preprocessing batch sizes.
+- Line [13](./legendre_oprf_benchmark.py) allows specifying alternative MPC protocols, for example semi or hemi.

 ---
+## Higher-power residuals
-For higher order variant, most of the process remains the same.
-Now though, to run the benchmarks one should run `python3 legendre_oprf_benchmark.py 1 128 k` where `k` describes what power-residue one should use (`k=2` corresponds to the Legendre OPRF for example).
+For the higher-power residuals, the process is very similar.
+To run the protocol and generate input, one can run `python3 higher_order_oprf_benchmark.py 1 128 a` where `a` describes what power-residue one should use (`a=2` corresponds to the Legendre OPRF for example).
 The rest works analogously, now requiring a fourth argument in case further-preprocessing should be used.

 ## Modifications from MP-SPDZ:
 This repository is identical to the MP-SPDZ repository.
 The onyl changes being:
 - Update with the above sections of readme
 - Addition of [Benchmarking script](./legendre_oprf_benchmark.py)
 - Addition of [Legendre OPRF](./Programs/Source/oprf_leg.mpc) and [Legendre OPRF with more preprocessing](./oprf_leg_improved.mpc) program source files.

-Furthermore, the following files have been added for the higher order residuals:
+Furthermore, the following files have been added for the higher-power residue implementation:
 - Addition of [Higher Order Benchmarking script](./higher_order_oprf_benchmark.py)
 - Addition of [Higher order OPRF](./Programs/Source/oprf_higher_order_residuals.mpc) and [Higher order OPRF with more preprocessing](./oprf_higher_order_residuals_improved.mpc) program source files.